How to Plan a City Walking Tour

 Should you take a self-guided tour or pay for a guide to lead you on a formal walking tour?
 We’ve done both and find that there are pros and cons of each.
 In New York City, we did our own self-guided tour and explored on our own.
 But in Boston, we did a mix.
 We had a guide for most of the Freedom Trail and then did the rest of the city on our own.

-Professional guided tours give you the opportunity to learn things that don’t show up on the historical markers.
+Professional guided tours allow you to learn things that don’t show up on the historical markers.
 They are typically a great way to learn more than you can learn on your own.
-The down side of the guided tour is that they are sometimes expensive and may take longer than you have to devote to that piece of the trip.
+The downside of a guided tour is that they are sometimes expensive and may take longer than you have to devote to that piece of the trip.

 Have you ever taken a walking tour of a city?
 What are your favorite parts of exploring a new city on foot?
 I’d love to hear!